 These are books and plays and poems and paintings and musical compositions and films that have deeply influenced our culture.
 They have intrigued, inspired, and sometimes antagonized generations of readers, viewers, and listeners.
 You’ll find yourself returning to them throughout your life.
 Previous Humanities students have said that these were exactly the kinds of texts they hoped to study in college.

 This is a chance to get to know a few professors well at the beginning of your Dartmouth career, within an intellectually exciting but supportive small-class environment.
 Humanities 1 and 2 are among the oldest interdisciplinary courses at Dartmouth College.

-- Because the courses, when taken together, fulfill both the First-Year Writing requirement (in place of taking Writing 5) and a First-Year Seminar.
+When taken together, Humanities 1 and 2 fulfill both the First-Year Writing requirement (Humanities 1 stands in for Writing 5) and the First-Year Seminar requirement.

 - Because you want to learn to write better.

 In each section, the professor carefully reads, comments upon, and suggests ways of improving your essays.
 You will receive help with both the intellectual content of your work and the craft of writing.

 - Because Humanities 1 and 2 are open only to first-year students.

 The courses give first-year students a chance to explore the humanities on a “level playing field,” without feeling overshadowed by more experienced Dartmouth students.
 Don’t miss the opportunity to take these courses during your first year!